io-aero/io-docker-shared/docker_images/io-raster/README.md

 # io-raster: Raster Map Handler Library Image.

-This image supports the use of a Docker container for the use of the **io-raster** library in an Ubuntu environment.
+This image supports the use of a Docker container containing the **io-raster** library in an Ubuntu environment.

 ### Table of Contents